WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 You need to fill in the question marks.
 The first question mark is the name of a *loop variable* where you can choose any variable name which fits the Python rules for variable names.
 The second question mark needs to be the number of letters in the mystery word. *Clue*: look back to [Step 2: Displaying the mystery word at the start of the game](../step02-choose_word_and_display/STEP2.md#displaying-the-mystery-word-at-the-start-of-the-game) to see how to use the number of letters in the mystery word.

-This line will take your loop variable and set it to 0 the first time the loop runs; 1 the second time the loop runs; 2 the next time etc up to one less than the number of letters in the mystery word.
+This line will take your loop variable and set it to 0 the first time the loop runs, 1 the second time the loop runs, 2 the third time etc up to one less than the number of letters in the mystery word.

 ---